Coconut milk: Drink

 In Southeast Asia, coconut milk is used to make many traditional drinks.
 Cendol is a popular iced drink from this region containing chilled coconut milk and green jellies made of rice flour.
 Coconut milk is also used in hot drinks such as bandrek and bajigur, two popular drinks from Indonesia.
+Aside from this, coconut milk is also an optional pairing with coffee in various countries of the region notably Vietnam (as cà phê dừa) plus Malaysia and Indonesia (as kopi santan).

 Sweetened coconut milk, and coconut milk diluted with water are two popular coconut beverages in southern China and Taiwan.

 The jelly-like pulp from the inside of the coconut is often added to coconut water to make a tropical drink.
 In Brazil, for example, coconut milk is mixed with sugar and cachaça to make a cocktail called batida de côco.
 Puerto Rico is also popular for tropical drinks containing coconut, such as piña colada and coquito, which typically contain coconut milk or coconut cream.

 Saturated fat and health risk

 One of the most prominent components of coconut milk is coconut oil, which many health organizations discourage people from consuming in significant amounts due to its high levels of saturated fat.
 Excessive coconut milk consumption can also raise blood levels of cholesterol due to the amount of lauric acid, a saturated fat that contributes to higher blood cholesterol.